d12frosted/elpa-mirror/melpa/yeetube-readme.txt

 Key features:
  - Search video query
- - Play video URL, by default with MPV
+ - Play video URL, by default with mpv
  - Save video URL with a custom name/label
- - Download video, this package serves also as a front-end for yt-dlp, thus supporting platforms beyond Youtube/Invidious.
+ - Download video, this package serves also as a front-end for yt-dlp, thus supporting platforms beyond Youtube & Invidious.